Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam06/12/2023

-Chester (England) was voted the most beautiful city in the world because most of its buildings follow the golden ratio.
+Chester (England) has been voted the most beautiful city in the world because most of its buildings adhere to the golden ratio.

 The most beautiful city in the world

-The four-faced clock tower is the symbol of the city of Chester.
+The four-faced clock tower is an iconic symbol of Chester.
 Photo: Alamy Stock Photo.

-A group of mathematicians have named Chester in England as the most beautiful city in the world, with Venice in Italy coming in second.
+A group of mathematicians has named Chester in England the most beautiful city in the world, with Venice in Italy coming in second place.

-The study used Google View to evaluate thousands of buildings around the world, ranking them based on the proportion of buildings that followed the “golden ratio.”
+The study used Google View to evaluate thousands of buildings around the world, ranking them based on the proportion of buildings that adhere to the “golden ratio”.

-The golden ratio (1:1.618), represents a set of proportions that fascinated ancient mathematicians.
-This ratio is often found in nature, such as flowers and seashells.
-For some reason, people perceive objects with this ratio as inherently beautiful.
+The golden ratio (1:1.618), representing a set of proportions that fascinated ancient mathematicians, is often found in nature, such as flowers and seashells.
+For some reason, objects with this ratio are perceived to possess an inherent beauty.

-According to the study, Chester is the city with the closest architecture to the golden ratio with 83.7% of buildings.
-This figure surpasses Venice with 83.3% and London (UK) with 82%.
+According to the study, Chester has the architecture closest to the golden ratio, with 83.7% of its buildings conforming.
+This figure surpasses Venice (83.3%) and London (England) (82%).

 The most beautiful city in the world